enowars/EnoEngine/README.md

     startTimeEpoch: number | null;              // Start timestamp of the current round as unix time in seconds.
     endTimestamp: string | null;                // End timestamp of the current round according to ISO-86-01 ("yyyy-MM-ddTHH:mm:ss.fffZ") in UTC.
     endTimeEpoch: number | null;                // End timestamp of the current round as unix time in seconds.
-    dnsSuffix: string | null;                   // The DNS suffix, if DNS is used.
+    dnsSuffix: string | null;                   // The DNS suffix (including the leading dot), if DNS is used.
 Example: ".bambi.ovh"
     services: Service[];
     teams: Team[];
 }